-5.8 Electrical systems:
+5.8 Electrical systems :

 - 5.8.1 Ignition is only permitted by means of a single ignition coil and single spark plug per cylinder.
-The use of plasma, laser or other high frequency ignition techniques is forbidden. - 5.8.2 Only conventional spark plugs that function by high tension electrical discharge across an exposed gap are permitted. - Spark plugs are not subject to the materials restrictions described in Articles 5.13 and 5.14. - The primary regulated voltage on the car must not exceed 17.0V DC.
+The use of plasma, laser or other high frequency ignition techniques is forbidden. - 5.8.2 Only conventional spark plugs that function by high tension electrical discharge across an exposed gap are permitted.

+Spark plugs are not subject to the materials restrictions described in Articles 5.13 and 5.14.

+5.8.3 Other than for the specific purpose of powering KERS components, the primary regulated voltage on the car must not exceed 17.0V DC.
 This voltage is defined as the stabilised output from the on-car charging system.

-With the exception of capacitor circuitry or coils being used solely to provide ignition, any device with a current requirement greater than 50mA or a power requirement greater than 1W may only be supplied at or below the primary regulated voltage.
+With the exception of any KERS or capacitor circuitry or coils being used solely to provide ignition, any device with a current requirement greater than 50mA or a power requirement greater than 1W may only be supplied at or below the primary regulated voltage.